bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     bluzelle_crud = true
     ```

 21. Edit ".blzd/config/app.toml" to include the nft user, the nft directory (the directory you created in the [devenv docs step #6](../docs/setup/devenv.md)), and nft p2p port (tcp and udp port that was opened in [step #1 of os docs](../docs/setup/os.md)).
-It is vital to specify these values accurately -- for example, if the nft-base-dir is not writable by the blzd daemon and/or the nft-user-name is not funded when the blzd daemon is started, your chain sync will likely fail:
+It is vital to specify these values accurately -- for example, if the nft-base-dir is not writable by the blzd daemon and/or the nft-user-name is not funded when the blzd daemon is started, your chain sync will likely fail.

+    CRITICAL: Every node (validator or sentry) must have its own UNIQUE nft user account on the chain.
+Of course, you can locally name each such user "nft" on each node, if you want, but as you will see later, you must create a unique such account on every node, sentry or validator.
+Do not share the nft user account between nodes.

     ```text
     nft-user-name = "nft"